 Throughout the conference, the Oxehealth exhibit received interest from a range of Police Forces.
 The Oxecam software and technology supports Designated Detention Officers by providing extended and remote camera-based health monitoring, providing safer custody for detainees, at a low cost, and alerting staff to intervene between scheduled checks if the detainee is at risk.

-Oxehealth technology has come through a tendered technology proof of concept at the Metropolitan Police and a first phase proof of concept at Broadmoor Psychiatric Hospital, as reported by Police Oracle recently.
+Oxehealth technology has come through a a first phase proof of concept at Broadmoor Psychiatric Hospital.
 The technology is comparably accurate to contact medical devices and has been clinically validated at John Radcliffe Hospital.
 Now moving to pilot deployments with mass commercial product expected next year, we expect momentum to grow quickly in this setting.